 8AM // The Harbour

 Start your day with a morning stroll around the Inner Harbour area.
 Here you will find most of Copenhagen's most iconic sights, such as the historic Nyhavn harbour, which was home to Hans Christian Andersen during his prime fairytale-writing years.
-Nowadays you can take breakfast in an array of dockside restaurants, or grab a hot-dog, the traditional Danish snack food.
+Nowadays you can take breakfast in an array of dockside restaurants, or grab a hot dog, the traditional Danish snack food.

 Walk north along the waterside to meet the iconic Little Mermaid statue, making sure to beat the crowds.
-Then take a boat tour to discover everything else that the maritime city has to offer on the water, from modern buildings like the Opera House and Black Diamond Library, to historic palaces like Christiansborg.
+Then take a boat tour to discover everything else that the maritime city has to offer on the water, from modern buildings like the Opera House and Black Diamond Library to historic palaces like Christiansborg.

 11:30 AM // Alternative Walking Tour

 These days every city has a free walking tour to guide you around the city centre highlights.
-In Copenhagen, you just need to follow the Royal Guard on their daily changing the guard march.
+In Copenhagen, you just need to follow the Royal Guard on their daily changing of the guard march.
 Starting at 11:30 at Rosenborg Castle, the soldiers march right through the centre, along the Strøget shopping street, Kongens Nytorv square and past Nyhavn, before concluding with a midday ceremony at Amalienborg Palace.

 2 PM // Danish Design